Orebro-kommun/Orebro_municipality_HAJK/apps/client/src/plugins/Survey/README.md

 **1. Setup instructions**

-In the config.json in admin, you should see the following pieces of configuration for the citizen dialogue plugin:
+In the config.json in admin, you should see the following pieces of configuration for the survey plugin:

 ```